-2.3.1.5 Electronic Meetings in a Declared State of Emergency36
+2.3.1.5 Electronic Meetings in a Declared State of Emergency (Effective until September 1, 2022)

 Amendment 137 to HB 30 (2020) allows public bodies including electoral boards to meet electronically in a declared state of emergency in accordance with Va.
 Code §44-146.17.
 In order to meet electronically, certain conditions must be met.
 It must be true that: